Hippolyte et Aricie: Act 3

-Phaedra is living a life cursed by Venus for the mistakes of her mother, Pasiphae, who had an affair with the Minotaur; Phaedra is the product of this bestial affair.
-She meets with Hippolytus, who offers his condolences on her bereavement and swears fidelity to her as a queen as well as abdicating the throne to the son of Theseus and Phaedra, his half brother.
-He is prioritizing being with Aricia above all else.
-As she witnesses her dreams crumbling, Phaedra confesses her passion.
+Phaedra is the daughter of King Minos and of Pasiphae, the daughter of sun god, Helios, and of the Oceanid nymph Perse.
+Phaedra is living a life cursed by Venus for the mistakes of her mother, Pasiphae, who had an affair with the Cretan Bull, giving birth to the Minotaur, who was half man, half bull.
+Phaedra is in love with her stepson, Hippolytus, who offers her his condolences and swears fidelity to her as a queen as well as abdicating the throne in favor of the son of Theseus and Phaedra, his half brother.
+He wants to be with Aricia above all else.
+As she witnesses her dreams crumbling, Phaedra confesses her passion to her stepson.
 Hippolytus is shocked and curses her.
 Phaedra tries to kill herself with a sword but Hippolytus snatches it from her.
 At this moment, Theseus arrives unexpectedly.
 He is unsure what to make of the scene, but fears Hippolytus was trying to rape his wife.
 Phaedra rushes off and Hippolytus nobly refuses to denounce his stepmother.
 But this only serves to increase his father's suspicions, now reinforced by Phaedra's confidante, Oenone.
 Theseus finally decides to use his last prayer to Neptune to punish Hippolytus.